BryantWelch/display-test.app/README.md

 # Display Test App

 A modern, comprehensive display testing application designed to help users evaluate and diagnose various aspects of their displays.
 From dead pixels to response time, this tool provides a suite of tests to ensure your display is performing optimally.
+This is a client-side only application built with React, requiring no backend server.

 ## Available Tests